Investment markets and key developments over the past week

-While US small business optimism fell in July it remains solid, jobless claims fell and US job openings surged to a record high, but a moderation in consumer price inflation has given the Fed a bit of breathing space.
-Core CPI inflation was actually weaker than expected in July slowing to 0.3%mom and 4.3%yoy as pandemic related price distortions eased with slowing or falling prices for used vehicles, new vehicles, vehicle rental, airlines and hotels after these items drove 3 months of core inflation around 0.8 to 0.9%mom.
-The remaining 88% of core inflation remained relatively subdued at around 0.2%mom.
+While US small business optimism fell in July it remains solid, jobless claims fell and US job openings surged to a record high, but a moderation in consumer price inflation has given the US Federal Reserve (Fed) a bit of breathing space and a sharp fall in consumer sentiment on Delta outbreak worries has given it reason to wait.
+Core CPI inflation was actually weaker than expected in July, slowing to 0.3%month-on-month (mom) and 4.3%yoy as pandemic related price distortions eased with slowing or falling prices for used vehicles, new vehicles, vehicle rental, airlines and hotels, after these items drove three months of core inflation around 0.8 to 0.9%mom.
+The remaining 88% of core inflation remained relatively subdued, at around 0.2%mom.
 This supports the Fed’s assessment that the spike in inflation is mostly transitory.
-That said, once the Fed has a better handle on the impact of the Delta outbreak on the economy and has seen the impact of the end of enhanced unemployment benefits next month a tapering is likely to be announced in November with tapering starting soon thereafter – particularly given that jobs data is strong, producer price inflation didn’t slow in July and median inflation has edged up a bit.
+That said, once the Fed has a better handle on the impact of the Delta outbreak on the economy and has seen the impact of the end of enhanced unemployment benefits next month, a tapering is likely to be announced in November, with tapering starting soon thereafter – particularly given that jobs data is strong, producer price inflation didn’t slow in July and median inflation has edged up a bit.

-Japan’s Economy Watchers sentiment survey improved in July but its hard to see it being sustained given a surge in coronavirus cases.
-Producer price inflation rose further to 5.6%yoy but as in Europe and China there is little flow through to consumer price inflation which looks stuck around flat.
+Japan’s Economy Watchers sentiment survey improved in July, but it’s hard to see it being sustained given a surge in coronavirus cases.
+Producer price inflation rose further to 5.6%yoy, but as in Europe and China, there is little flow through to consumer price inflation, which looks stuck around flat levels.

 Australian economic events and implications

-The June half earnings reporting season has ramped up and while the lockdowns are weighing on the outlook so far this seems to have been swamped by reports of strong earnings growth and a huge return of capital to share holders via dividends and buybacks notably by Rio, CBA and Telstra.
-Its early days yet as only about 35 major companies have reported so far and there is a tendency for good news results to come out early in the reporting period, but so far 52% of results have surprised on the upside, 79% have seen earnings up on a year ago & 71% have increased dividends.
+The Australian June half earnings reporting season has picked up pace and while the lockdowns are weighing on the outlook, so far this seems to have been swamped by reports of strong earnings growth and a huge return of capital to shareholders via dividends and buybacks, notably by Rio, CBA and Telstra.
+It’s early days yet, as only about 35 major companies have reported so far (and there is a tendency for good news results to come out early in the reporting period), but so far 52% of results have surprised on the upside, 79% have seen earnings up on a year ago and 71% have increased dividends.

 What to watch over the next week?

-In the US, comments by Fed Chair Powell (Tuesday) and the minutes from the last Fed meeting (Wednesday) will be watched for clues regarding the taper decision.
-On the data front expect flattish retail sales for July after their strong rise in June, another solid rise in industrial production and continuing strength in home builder conditions (all due Tuesday), a slight fall back in housing starts (Wednesday) and continuing strong readings in the New York and Philadelphia manufacturing conditions indexes for August (due Monday and Thursday).
+In the US, comments by Fed Chair Powell (Tuesday) and the minutes from the last Fed meeting (Wednesday) will be watched for clues regarding a taper decision.
+On the data front, expect flattish retail sales for July after their strong rise in June, another solid rise in industrial production and continuing strength in home builder conditions (all due Tuesday), a slight fall-back in housing starts (Wednesday) and continuing strong readings in the New York and Philadelphia manufacturing conditions indexes for August (due Monday and Thursday).

-Japanese data is expected to show a 0.1% gain in June quarter GDP (Monday) & ongoing weak CPI inflation (Friday).
+Japanese data is expected to show a 0.1% gain in June quarter GDP (Monday) and ongoing weak CPI inflation (Friday).

-Chinese activity data for July on Monday is expected to show a further slowing but still solid growth in retail sales, industrial production and investment with unemployment remaining around 5%.
+Chinese activity data for July on Monday is expected to show further slowing, but still solid growth in retail sales, industrial production and investment, with unemployment remaining around 5%.
 Recent lockdowns and travel restrictions will impact August data.

-The Reserve Bank of New Zealand is expected to raise interest rates on Wednesday.
+The Reserve Bank of New Zealand (RBNZ) is expected to raise interest rates on Wednesday.

-The Australian June half profit reporting season will start to ramp up with about 90 major companies comprising about one third of the share markets capitalisation reporting in the week ahead.
+The Australian June half profit reporting season will really start to ramp up, with about 90 major companies (comprising about one third of the share market’s capitalisation) reporting in the week ahead.
 This includes JB HiFi and Bluescope (Monday), BHP and Woodside (Tuesday), Amcor, Coles and CSL (Wednesday), ASX, South 32 and Treasury Wine Estates (Thursday) and Cochlear and Stockland (Friday).
 Consensus earnings growth expectations are for a 50% rise in earnings for 2020-21 and a 56% rise in dividends.
-The resources sector is expected to see a doubling in profits followed by 58% growth in bank earnings.
-Outlook statements are likely to be cautious though given the uncertainty posed by recent coronavirus outbreaks and lockdowns.
+The resources sector is expected to see a doubling in profits, followed by 58% growth in bank earnings.
+Outlook statements are likely to be cautious though, given the uncertainty posed by recent coronavirus outbreaks and lockdowns.

 Outlook for investment markets

-Shares remain vulnerable to a short-term correction with possible triggers being the upswing in global coronavirus cases, the inflation scare and US taper talk, likely US tax hikes and a debt ceiling standoff and geopolitical risks.
-But looking through the short-term noise, the combination of improving global growth and earnings helped by more fiscal stimulus, vaccines allowing reopening once herd immunity is reached and still low interest rates augurs well for shares over the next 12 months.
+Shares remain vulnerable to a short-term correction, with possible triggers being the upswing in global coronavirus cases, the inflation scare and US taper talk, likely US tax hikes and a debt ceiling standoff and geopolitical risks.
+Looking through the short-term noise however, the combination of improving global growth and earnings helped by more fiscal stimulus, vaccines allowing reopening once herd immunity is reached and still-low interest rates augurs well for shares over the next 12 months.

-Australian home prices look likely to rise by around 20% this year before slowing to around 5% next year, being boosted by ultra-low mortgage rates, economic recovery and FOMO, but expect a progressive slowing in the pace of gains as poor affordability impacts, government home buyer incentives are cut back, fixed mortgage rates rise, macro prudential tightening kicks in and immigration remains down relative to normal.
-The lockdowns have increased short term uncertainty though.
+Australian home prices look likely to rise by around 20% this year, before slowing to around 5% next year, being boosted by ultra-low mortgage rates, economic recovery and fear of missing out ‘FOMO’, but expect a progressive slowing in the pace of gains as poor affordability impacts, government home buyer incentives are cut back, fixed mortgage rates rise, macro prudential tightening kicks in and immigration remains down relative to normal.
+The lockdowns have increased short-term uncertainty though

 Cash and bank deposits are likely to provide very poor returns, given the ultra-low cash rate of just 0.1%.
-We remain of the view that the RBA won’t start raising rates until 2023.
+We remain of the view that the Reserve Bank of Australia (RBA) won’t start raising rates until 2023.

-Although the $A could pull back further in response to the latest coronavirus outbreaks and the threats posed to global and Australian growth, a rising trend is likely to remain over the next 12 months helped by strong commodity prices and a cyclical decline in the US dollar, probably taking the $A up to around $US0.85 over the next 12 months.
+Although the A$ could pull back further in response to the latest coronavirus outbreaks and the threats posed to global and Australian growth, a rising trend is likely to remain over the next 12 months, helped by strong commodity prices and a cyclical decline in the US$, probably taking the A$ up to around $US0.85 over the next 12 months.